masolimano/maneage/README.md

      sub-components as reasonable.
 Here are some tips to stay modular.

-   - *Short recipes*: if you see the recipe of a rule becoming more than a handful of lines which involve significant processing, it probably a good sign that you should break up the rule into its main components.
+   - *Short recipes*: if you see the recipe of a rule becoming more than a handful of lines which involve significant processing, it is probably a good sign that you should break up the rule into its main components.
 Try to only have one major processing step per rule.

    - *Context-based (many) Makefiles*: This pipeline is designed to allow